Theo-D/holbertonschool-hbnb/README.md

 ---

-Whenever they wish to make a review for a given booking, the user should simply write one, and leave a rating :)
+Whenever they wish to make a review for a given booking, the user should simply write one, and leave a rating :smiley:
 <picture>
  <img alt="add_review_page" src="./part1/img/add_review_page.png" width = "400">
 </picture>